 It is important to bring these concerns and questions out in the open before a health event forces a hasty decision.
 By considering the financial and emotional costs ahead of time, both you and your parent will be in a better position to make an informed—rather than purely emotional—decision.
 Here are tips to keep in mind.

 The Hidden Costs of Caring for a Parent

-As a senior financial planner with Syverson Strege and Co., Walt Mozdzer, is used to advising clients about housing and financial decisions.
+Walt Mozdzer, an experienced senior financial advisor, is used to advising clients about housing and financial decisions.
 But a few years ago, he found himself in his clients’ position: His mother was struggling with medical problems.
 It was complicated by a “souring relationship” with his sister-in-law, with whom his mother lived in the small town of Shady Valley, Tennessee.

-Mozdzer’s mother paid him rent every month.
-But because she liked the house to be much warmer than he was used to, the family’s utility bills grew—as did their grocery bills, with an additional person at the table.
-To give his wife some alone time, he also took his mother to adult day care two days a week, which he says cost several hundred dollars per month.
+Walt's mother paid him rent every month, but because she liked the house to be much warmer than he was used to, the family’s utility bills grew.
+With an additional person at the table, the family's grocery bills grew too.
+To give his wife some alone time, Walt also took his mother to an adult care program two days a week, which he says cost several hundred dollars per month.

 Sandwich Generation Considerations

 Moving a parent into your home isn’t just a financial decision—there are a number of emotions involved.
 On the positive side, grandparents who live with their adult children have a chance to bond with their own children and their grandchildren.

 "My own maternal grandmother and paternal grandfather lived with us for years while I was growing up," Walt said, adding that he enjoyed having a closer relationship with them than he would have otherwise.

 However, even though sharing a home can be one way for aging parents to stay engaged, but a move can also create isolation.
 They may miss their neighbors and friends.
 And, caregivers may see their own social connections diminish as they spend more time each day caring for an aging parent.